 There are also far more options available to us online than there are in physical classes.
 You can still get the attention of a teacher in live online groups whilst practising in your pj’s in your cosy home, and typically if you can’t make the live session times, there are always replays.
 Live online yoga is a relatively new concept that allows even more freedom and flexibility – before we had pre-recorded sessions that didn’t allow you to interact with the teacher, ask questions or give feedback but now we’re able to ask for what we want and need within these online groups.

 Long-lasting strategies you can do at home when you’re short on time

 We’re all pressed for time nowadays, whether it’s pressure from work or a full family calendar.
 We often find ourselves at the bottom of the list feeling exhausted and overwhelmed.
 Yoga at home allows us to take a step back, re-balance and reset which breathes new life into us so we can come back radiant.
 Often enough though, whilst our intentions are positive and we like to believe we’ll take time for ourselves, it doesn’t happen enough.
 We get to the end of the day and have depleted all our energy – the only thing that looks attractive is our bed.
 Maybe you’re a new mum and all your time is given to your newborn or young family, or you’re busy with your career and work.
 There are always powerful things you can do in 5 minutes to make life easier, and the more you’re able to do them each day, the more powerful they become.

-Strategies could be as simple as taking 3 breaths in the morning, to going for a walk or more in-depth like journaling.
+Strategies could be as simple as taking 3 breaths in the morning, to creating the perfect space for you to practice yoga or meditation at-home or more in-depth like journaling.
 Whatever it is you choose to try, the intention behind looking after yourself elevates your life.

 Here are a few ways you can look after yourself at home when you’re short on time and whilst they may seem simple, little 1% changes done regularly truly make the biggest impact.